WTO sees global trade pact within two weeks

 India and the United States settled a dispute on Thursday that had paralysed the WTO and risked derailing the reforms, that are seen adding about $1 trillion to global trade.

-A food security law passed by India's last government expanded the number of people entitled to receive cheap food grains to 850 million.

-In a recent disclosure to the WTO, India said its state food procurement cost $13.8 billion in 2010-11, part of the total of $56.1 billion it spends on farm support.
-Wheat stocks, at 30 million tonnes, are more than double official target levels.

-(Reporting by Lincoln Feast and Matt Siegel; Editing by Raju Gopalakrishnan and Nick Macfie)
+(Reporting by Lincoln Feast and Matt Siegel; Editing by Raju Gopalakrishnan; CATEGORY-BUSINESS)